 ATLAS OF INNOVATION DISTRICTS

-Aretian has developed the first systematic study of the 50 innovation districts most powerful of the United States: their specialization, economic impact, as well as the characteristics of the urban ecosystems that welcome and enhance them.
+Aretian has developed the first systematic study of the 50 most powerful innovation districts of the United States: their specialization, economic impact, and the characteristics of the urban ecosystems that welcome and enhance them.

 Click to download the full